 My new school takes time off for both Christian and Muslim holidays, creating plenty of opportunity for short trips.
 The Eid celebration in the third week of school was our first 5-day weekend this year.

-It’s still plenty hot here in Cairo but we decided to soak up the last of Europe’s summer sun.
+It’s still plenty hot here in Cairo but we thought it would be pleasant to soak up some of the last of Europe’s summer sun in Greece.
 Andreas had some family and personal business to attend to on Ikaria which gave us a good reason to book a flight to our favorite Greek island.
-We are also looking to buy a vacation home on the island, and we would do some exploring with that in mind.
+We are also looking to buy a vacation home on the island, and we could do some exploring with that in mind.

 For a long time I refused to fly to the island.
 I am pretty much over that now.
 Besides, if we took the ferry, by the time we got there it would be almost time to start home.